ilia-dzneladze/legal-contract-intelligence/README.md

 ### Comparison
 - **Accuracy:** Both models achieve 90.5% on this evaluation subset, with errors on different examples.
-- **Cost:** RoBERTa requires ~2.5 hours of GPU training but runs free at inference.
+- **Cost:** RoBERTa requires around 2.5 hours of GPU training but runs free at inference.
 LLM requires no training but costs per API call (~$0.001 per extraction).
 - **Latency:** RoBERTa runs locally in milliseconds.
 LLM depends on API response time (~0.5–1s per call).
 - **Flexibility:** LLM handles new clause types with just a prompt change.
 RoBERTa needs retraining for new clause types.